 - Term loans: By using an intuitive pre-qualification process, the bank provides flexible term loans for small and mid-sized businesses that may otherwise have limited access to financing options.
 The minimum amount a business can borrow is $30,000, while the maximum is $350,000.

-- Commercial real estate: TAB Bank offers construction loans for experienced developers, bridge loans for senior housing developers, and term loans for other property types.
+- CRE: TAB Bank offers construction loans for experienced developers, bridge loans for senior housing developers, and term loans for other property types.
 Term loans can last up to 10 years.

 Autobooks, a payments and accounting product suite, lets businesses send professional invoices directly to customers’ inboxes.
 The invoice leads customers to appropriate payment channels, which accept payments via debit card, credit card, and electronic bank transfer.
 Money goes directly to the business’ checking account.
 Businesses have access to payment histories that let them know which customers have paid and which have not, as well as detailed reports like balance sheets and general ledgers.